-Projects Subject to Review- In accordance with Section 4.1202 "Trinity Uptown Peripheral Zone ("TUP") Overlay District" of the Zoning Ordinance, all private construction projects, with the exception of interior construction or exterior in-kind replacement work, are subject to review for compliance with the Trinity Uptown Peripheral Zone Standards and Guidelines.
+Projects Subject to Review- In accordance with Section 4.1202 "Panther Island Peripheral Zone ("PIP") Overlay District" of the Zoning Ordinance, all private construction projects, with the exception of interior construction or exterior in-kind replacement work, are subject to review for compliance with the Panther Island Peripheral Zone Standards and Guidelines.
 All buildings, streets, and public spaces by public entities are also subject to review.
 In accordance with their civic role, public buildings should reflect exceptional design quality.

-Administrative Review vs. UDC Review- Projects wherein only guidelines apply will be administratively reviewed and approved by the Planning and Development Department prior to the issuance of a Certificate of Appropriateness.
-Projects which clearly conform to the applicable standards and are supported by the Trinity River Vision Authority (TRVA) be approved administratively by the Planning and Development Director or his/her designee without UDC review.
+Administrative Review vs. UDC Review-Projects wherein only guidelines apply will be administratively reviewed and approved by the Planning and Development Department prior to the issuance of a Certificate of Appropriateness.
+Projects which clearly conform to the applicable standards may be approved administratively by the Planning and Development Director or his/her designee without UDC review.
 The UDC shall review all projects that require interpretation or discretionary judgment with respect to the project's compliance with standards and guidelines.